jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ["a measure of team strength that is meant to be the best predictor of performance going forward."](https://www.espn.com/mens-college-basketball/bpi)

-I have not been able to find a detailed description of how the BPI is calculated or what it's mostly based on, but it is at least broken down into an two metrics for offense and defense that are added together to get the actual BPI rating which is used to rank teams.
+I have not been able to find a detailed description of how the BPI is calculated or what it's mostly based on, but it is at least broken down into two metrics for offense and defense that are added together to get the actual BPI rating which is used to rank teams.